 BAD ODORS & TASTE IN WATER

 There are various types of odors & tastes that you may want to remove from your water.
 For more information on this topic, see the link at https://bad-odor-taste/.

-H2O Care is an established full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA off route 114 with an additional office in Hudson, MA.
+H2O Care is an established full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA off route 114 with additional offices in Stow and Lakeville, MA.
 See our published articles in Water Technology Magazines at http://h2ocare.com.
-Reach us at email@example.com or 978-777-8330.
+Reach us at [email protected] or 978-777-8330.